VectorGits/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 12 - Script to print file name.
 Task 13 - Symbolic link to /bin/ls, named ls.
 Task 14 - Script that copies updated HTML files from cd to '../'.
+Task 15 - Script to move all files beginning with uppercase to /tmp/u